Sshashank0743/Awesome_SQL/README.md

 # SQL: An Introduction

+This Repository is designed for people who want to answer questions with data.

 ```diff
 @@ I am looking for self-motivated students interested in SQL at different levels! @@
 ```